We all feel the pressures of “speeding up” and are often being told to “optimize our productivity” and “maximize our efficiency”.

 Monitor the level of activity around you to determine whether or not you can keep your attention directed towards your task at hand.
 It is important to stay focused, but also find a space that allows you to work for a long period of time.

-Going to a space where you are surrounded by people, may add that extra pressure or motivation to work.
+Going to a place where you are surrounded by people may add that extra pressure or motivation to work.
 A study done by Henry Allport suggested that productivity for individuals increased when they were surrounded by other people.
-You, however, may not agree and find that you could get easily distracted with other people.
+You, however, may not agree and find that you could get easily distracted with other people around you.
 Some people like to be alone when they are working.

-Finding what level of activity works best for you will help you to stay productive.
-If you work better alone, but cannot find a quiet place, try using earplugs and a work in a corner where your eyes can’t wander.
-If you work better with noise, but find yourself in a quiet place, plugging in your headphones and listening to music may help you to create background noise as you work.
+Finding the level of activity that works best for you will help you to stay productive.
+If you work better alone but cannot find a quiet place, try using earplugs and work in a corner where your eyes can’t wander.
+If you work better with noise but find yourself in a quiet place, plugging in your headphones and listening to music may help you to create background noise as you work.